 CAN WE HELP SIMPLIFY YOUR TRIP?Connect with our travel agents

 at Disneyland Resort

 Mickey’s Halloween Party is a special extra-ticket event held select nights at at Disneyland during the Halloween season.
-The party includes a special fireworks show featuring a fly-by of Zero (instead of Tinker Bell), a Halloween parade called Frightfully Fun Parade, trick-or-treating, a dance party, and more.
+The party includes a special fireworks show featuring a fly-by of Zero (instead of Tinker Bell), a Halloween parade called Frightfully Fun Parade, trick-or-treating, and more.